joyent/containersummit-workshop/slides/README.md

 ### Challenges

-* each challenge has its own folder
+* Each challenge has its own folder
-* read the README.md in each challenge for the instructions
+* Read the README.md for each challenge
-* each subsequent challenge has the solution to the previous challenge
+* Each subsequent challenge has the solution to the previous challenge

 ### Tools required

-* docker
+* Docker
 * Node.js (tested on version 6)

+### What we are Building

+* Microservices that pull data from SmartThings service
+* Data is serialized and saved in InfluxDB
+* Frontend presents the data as charts with live updates using WebSockets

+### Concepts Presented

+* Containers
+* Service discovery
+* Microservices
+* Autopilot Pattern